AmandaBirmingham/C-VIEW-Currents/README.md

 |SouthBay|SB|BQ.1.1.X|lineage|
 |SouthBay|SB|BF.7.X|lineage|

 Any variants or lineages found in the input that do NOT fall into one of these specified categories will be reported as "Other".
+Note that the campus pipeline uses (only) the set of lineages/variants specified for the `PointLoma` site_location; this choice is hard-coded and cannot be changed by the user.

 The lineage list csv file is stored in the `reference_files` folder in the C-VIEW Currents installation, in a file with the naming format `sewage_seqs_<timestamp>_report_labels.csv`.
 The C-VIEW Currents code reads this directory and selects the *most recently modified* label file available.
 Obviously, the list of lineages of interest changes from time to time.
 When this happens, DO NOT change the existing lineages list file--doing so will destroy the history/reproducibility of past results.
 Instead, create a NEW lineages list file named with the timestamp of the date on which it was created (e.g., 2023-05-11_00-00-00) and put the new list into it.